feedzai/bank-account-fraud/README.md

 }
 ```

-This code will read every instance of the dataset in several `pandas.DataFrames`.
+This code will read every variant of the dataset available in the provided path.
+These are available in several `pandas.DataFrames`, discriminated by variant by the key in the `dataframes` dictionary.
 It is also possible to read with other engines, such as `spark`.

 ## Repository Structure